nathanbumpus/Trinity-2.8.4-Marconi/assemblyqc.md

   <img src="violinplot25.jpg" alt="violin plot">
 </p>

-<p>The plot shows that as we approach the 100% of the total reads the median diff_ration is right around 0.0 with a high distribution of the reads centered around that median.
+<p>The plot shows that as we approach the 100% of the total reads the median diff_ratio is right around 0.0 with a high distribution of the reads centered around that median.
 This suggests that the library is non-strand specific.
-Results for the lobster and yeast data are shown in the powerpoint slides.
 We can now use IGV to back up the assertion that the data is non-strand specific.</p>

 <h2 align="center">Determining Strand Specificity With IGV</h2>